Career assessment basics

 How to search and apply for jobs

-Run a higher-signal search process that prioritizes fit over raw listing volume.
+Run a higher-signal manual search process that prioritizes fit over raw listing volume.

 How to track your job applications